nymea/nymea-docs/src/pages/documentation/developers/integrations/building-testing.md

 ## Building C++/Qt plugins

+> Note: This section assumes that your build environment is properly installed.
+See [Build environment](/documentation/developers/build-env) for more information.

 ### Using QtCreator

 If a plugin is created using QtCreator, clicking the build button in QtCreator should be all that's needed.
 QtCreator will typically create a build directory next to the project directory named `build-<project>-Desktop-Debug` (Note: the actual name might differ depending on the QtCreator setup and the selected build type).